harsh6373/harsh/README.md

 # harsh
-i am a student of IT
+i am a IT student